QueenieCplusplus/BigQuery_CloudSQL/README.md

 It's important to note that you are still working out of your "main project" in this left-hands tab.

-All you did was pull a publicly accessible project that contains datasets and tables into BigQuery for analysis.It means you didn't switch over to that "main project".
+All you did was pull a publicly accessible project that contains datasets and tables into BigQuery for analysis.It means you didn't switch over to that "main project". (see green bar in step 5.2)

 All of your jobs and services are still tied to your account.
 You can see this for yourself by inspecting the project field near the top of the console.